mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ## Unstructured Notes

-, we find a argument agains this that the relationship of being and becoming is one of continuous creation,
+, wse find a argument agains this that the relationship of being and becoming is one of continuous creation,
 * continuous creation t
 * the elemental as part of the earth
 * the breating of things